k-gerner/Game-Pigeon-Solvers/Gomoku AI/README.md

 I didn't want to waste all that time evaluating the entire board with each possible valid move, so I decided to take a more detailed approach to determine how likely a move was to give me a good outcome in the future.
 To do this, I looked at the area around each valid move.
 At most, I would look at the 9x9 square surrounding the valid move.
 I evaluated all four directions (horizontal, vertical, and both diagonal directions), and used that information to give each valid move a heuristic score.
 Some things I looked for were how many pieces of my color were in each 4-deep direction before reaching an enemy piece or the board border, how many empty spaces there were, if there were any traps that could be a result of this move being played, etc. By tweaking the weight assigned to each characteristic, I was able to achieve a fairly accurate group of the most promising locations on the board.
 This allowed me to decrease the number of moves I needed to check by a great amount, since I only chose the top 15 valid moves from this.

+#### Iterative Deepening and evaluating board states
-After getting my final list of valid moves for a given board, I was able to use the Minimax algorithm to check the possible board states `N` moves ahead.
+After getting my final list of valid moves for a given board, I was able to use the Minimax algorithm to check the possible board states `d` moves ahead.
 In order to prioritize moves that would lead to a win sooner rather than later, I implemented [Iterative Deepening](https://en.wikipedia.org/wiki/Iterative_deepening_depth-first_search), which allowed me to perform searches at each depth `d` from `1` to `MAX_DEPTH`.
 Once I reached the maximum depth for a given `d`, I had to evaluate the entire board.
 As I mentioned before, to do this I had to look at every single 5 or 6 piece section on the board (horizontal, vertical, and both diagonal directions) and give the board an evaluation score.
 This was a costly operation, so the fewer boards I have to evaluate, the better.

 One helpful tool I used to determine which sections of my code needed to be improved was a profiler.
 By running `python3 -m cProfile -s time gomoku_client.py`, I could see which methods were taking up the most time, and how many times they were called.

+#### Any more questions?
 Any further clarification that is needed can come from viewing the code.
 I was pretty liberal with my use of comments that describe certain sections of the code that may be complicated, so those should provide some clarification.

 Thanks for checking out my Gomoku AI!
 I hope you enjoy!